stas00/google-earth-grid/README.md

    Warning: if the output file already exists, it will get silently overwritten with the new output.

 * By default the output kml will use the input filename (sans the extension) as the project name.
 You can override this with `-n "My name"` in the command line.

+## port of Earth Grid Research scripts

+And here is a [port](./port) of Earth Grid Research scripts circa 2006 to python 3.